• Skip to primary navigation

 Parts List:

-This is a basic LED voltmeter designed to monitor the charge level of lead acid or tubular batteries.
+This is simple LED voltmeter it checks how much charge is in lead acid or tubular battery.

 Formula: